ydcjeff/pyurl/README.md

 # PyURL [![CircleCI](https://circleci.com/gh/ydcjeff/pyurl.svg?style=svg)](https://app.circleci.com/pipelines/github/ydcjeff/pyurl)

-PyURL is a CS50x 2020 Final Project.
+PyURL is the CS50x 2020 Final Project.
 What it does is to let you check if your favourite websites have released/updated new blogs, articles, posts, announcements or releases.

 Here's all what you can do: